School Science Lessons

 35.2.66 Stilbite

-Member of the zeolite group, lamellar zeolite, hydrated sodium calcium aluminium silicate, Ca(Al2Si7O18).6H2O.
+Stilbite is a member of the zeolite group, lamellar zeolite, hydrated sodium calcium aluminium silicate, Ca(Al2Si7O18).6H2O.

-Stilbite, hydrated sodium calcium aluminium silicate, has more than one chemical formula, e.g. Na2CaK2Al2Si7O18.7H2O, or NaCa2Al5Si13O3614H2O, has white to pink to yellow colour, Mohs scale of hardness 3.5-4, white streak, glassy to pearly lustre, good cleavage in one direction, specific gravity 4.56.
+has white to pink to yellow colour, Mohs scale of hardness 3.5-4, white streak, glassy to pearly lustre, good cleavage in one direction, S.G.
+4.56.

-Note how thin crystals stick together like a sheaf of wheat, lustre and density of the specimen.
+Note how thin crystals stick together like a sheaf of wheat, the lustre and density of the specimen.

 Strontium minerals